urbit/urbit/pkg/hs/urbit-uruk/skew.md

-Nock and Urbit were [originally proposed as part of a thought experiment][moronlabsurbit], where people from Mars have had millions of years of experience developing software, over and over again until they escape the trap of "big balls of mud," and build software which is "tiny and diamond perfect".
-Given that they've had millions of years to attempts to build [The Right Thing][rightthing], they'd eventually succeed at building the "tiny and diamond perfect" system.
-Being "tiny and diamond perfect", no further changes would be needed ever again.
+Nock and Urbit were [originally proposed as part of a thought experiment][moronlabsurbit], where people from Mars have had millions of years of experience developing software, over and over again until they escape the trap of "big balls of mud," and build software which is "tiny and diamond- perfect".
+Given that they've had millions of years to attempts to build [The Right Thing][rightthing], they'd eventually succeed at building the "tiny and diamond-perfect" system.
+Being "tiny and diamond-perfect", no further changes would be needed ever again.

 Since your core language could never change once frozen, any new capabilities